Ebazhanov/linkedin-skill-assessments-quizzes/vba/vba-quiz.md

 - [ ] Set Module Level Scope at the top of Module1
 - [x] Set Option Private Module at the top of Module1

 #### Q26.
-When used with an array named MyArray, what is the preerred way to set beginning and ending values of a loop control variable?
+When used with an array named MyArray, what is the preferred way to set beginning and ending values of a loop control variable?

 - [ ] For i = 0 To UBound(MyArray,1)
 - [ ] For i = 1 To UBound(MyArray,1)